- Published on 1963

 RINGO 1994: “We started (recording the album) about noon and finished it at midnight, with John being really hoarse by ‘Twist And Shout.’”

 “Twist and Shout” is a 1961 song written by Phil Medley and Bert Berns (later credited as “Bert Russell”).
-It was originally recorded by the Top Notes, but it did not become a hit in the record charts until it was reworked by the Isley Brothers in 1962.
-The song has been covered by several artists, including the Beatles, Salt-N-Pepa, and Chaka Demus & Pliers, who experienced chart success with their versions.
-The tune was likely copied from, or at least heavily influenced by, the 1958 Ritchie Valens version of “La Bamba”.
+Recorded by the Top Notes, it did not become a hit in the record charts until it was reworked by the Isley Brothers in 1962.
+The song has been covered by several artists who experienced chart success with their versions.
+The tune was inspired from the 1958 Ritchie Valens version of “La Bamba”.

-The song was released as a single in the US on March 2, 1964, with “There’s a Place” as its B-side.
-It was released by Chicago-based Vee-Jay Records on the Tollie label and reached No. 2 on April 4, during the week that the top five places on the chart were all Beatles singles.
-It was the only million-selling Beatles single in the U.S. that was a cover song, and the only Beatles cover single to reach the top 10 on a national record chart.
-The song failed to hit No. 1 because the group’s own follow-up single “Can’t Buy Me Love” held the spot.
+On March 2, 1964, The Beatles released the song as a single in the US, along with “There’s a Place” as its B-side, and it reached No. 2 on April 4, the same week all five of the top singles on the chart were Beatles singles.
+This was the only Beatles single to sell over a million copies in the United States that was a cover song, and it was the only Beatles cover single to chart in the top ten on a national record chart.
+Despite the song’s success, it failed to hit the top of the charts as the group’s own follow-up single “Can’t Buy Me Love” held the position.

-In the UK, “Twist and Shout” was released by Parlophone on an eponymous EP with “Do You Want to Know a Secret”, “A Taste of Honey”, and “There’s a Place” from the Please Please Me (1963) album.
-Both the EP and album reached No. 1.
-In Canada, it became the title track to the second album of Beatles material to be issued by Capitol Records of Canada on February 3, 1964.
+The UK release of “Twist and Shout” was released by Parlophone in 1963 as part of an eponymous EP along with “Do You Want to Know a Secret” from the album Please Please Me, as well as “A Taste of Honey” and “There’s a Place” from the album Please Please Me (1963).
+As a result, both the EP and the album reached number one on the charts.

-The song was used as the Beatles’ closing number on Sunday Night at the London Palladium in October 1963 and at The Royal Variety Show in November 1963; the Royal Variety performance was included on the Anthology 1 compilation album in 1995.
-The Beatles performed the song on their Ed Sullivan Show appearance in February 1964, and they continued to play it live until the end of their 1965 American tour.
-Additionally, they recorded “Twist and Shout” on nine occasions for BBC television and radio broadcasts, the earliest of which was for the Talent Spot radio show on November 27, 1962.
+This song was used by the Beatles as their closing number for Sunday Night at the London Palladium in October 1963 as well as for the Royal Variety Show in November 1963, which was included on the Anthology 1 compilation album released by Universal in 1995.
+In February 1964, the Beatles performed the song live on the Ed Sullivan Show, and they continued to do so until the end of their American tour in 1965, when they performed it live one last time.
+In addition, they recorded “Twist and Shout” for BBC television and radio broadcasts nine times, with the first of these recordings being for the Talent Spot radio show on November 27, 1962.

 - John Lennon: vocals, rhythm guitar